Request a Note: How the Request Function Shapes X's Community Notes System: Discussion

 \subsection{Limitations and Future Work}

-Our study has several limitations that future research could address.
+Our study has several limitations and offers directions for future research.
 First, our analysis is based on observational data from \X, which constrains causal inferences.
-While we examine various characteristics---related to posts, their authors, and associated notes---and identify their associations with note outcomes, we cannot definitively determine whether certain factors directly cause higher helpfulness or lower polarization.
-Second, while GPT-based measures provide scalable assessments of potential misinformation, they may not perfectly address emerging and complex misleading content.
-This could affect interpretations regarding contributors’ priority strategies.
+Although we examine various characteristics---related to posts, their authors, and associated notes---and identify their associations with note outcomes, we cannot definitively determine whether certain factors directly influence contributors' decisions to write notes and causally lead to higher helpfulness or lower polarization in the resulting notes.
+For instance, in our post-level analysis (Fig.~\ref{fig:receive_note_coefs}), latent factors---such as unobserved contributor-level confounding and the inherent difficulty of fact-checking a post---are not directly measured or controlled for.
+These factors may influence both contributors' selection behavior and the quality of resulting notes.
+Future studies could explore causal relationships and clarify underlying mechanisms through controlled survey experiments or platform-supported interventions.
+Second, while our GPT-based approach provides scalable assessments of content types and potential misinformation, it remains subject to hallucinations and model-specific biases~\cite{augenstein2024factuality}, and may not fully capture emerging or highly complex misleading content~\cite{costabile2025assessing}.
+To mitigate these concerns, we conduct comprehensive validations using both assistant-annotated and expert-annotated datasets to demonstrate the reliability of GPT-generated outputs for our analysis.
+With continued advances in LLM-based fact-checking approaches, annotation accuracy is expected to further improve.
+Future work is encouraged to validate our findings when more advanced models are available.
 Third, given that the top-writer status is not available in our dataset, we cannot perfectly distinguish request-fostered notes from contributor-driven notes.
 Nevertheless, our estimation method ensures that the effect of the request feature in fostering note writing is not underestimated.
 Finally, contributors and requestors are anonymized in the Community Notes system, preventing the analysis of individual-level behavior, motivation, or expertise.
-While this reduces rater bias, it also limits understanding of how personal experience or identity may influence content selection and note quality.
+While this anonymization can reduce rater bias, it also limits understanding of how personal experience or identity may influence content selection and note quality.
+Future work could explore these dynamics in contexts where such information can be collected ethically through survey experiments or accessed under appropriate privacy safeguards on platforms.